marckhouzam/custom-prometheus-exporter/README.md

                       #   Shell pipes (|) are allowed.
                       #   The result of the command must be the single
                       #      integer to be used in the metric
+    timeout: uint     # Timeout in milliseconds for the command execution - OPTIONAL, defaults to 1000
     labels: map(string, string)
                       # A map of label to value.
                       # The labels qualify further an instance of the metric